aakins/airspace-hugo/exampleSite/content/english/_index.md

   service_item: []
 cta:
   enable: true
-  bg_image: images/call-to-action-bg.jpg
+  bg_image: "/images/lawn-repair.jpg"
-  title: We design delightful digital experiences.
+  title: We design delightful outdoor experiences.
   content: Read more about what we do and our philosophy of design.
 Judge for yourself
     The work and results <br> we’ve achieved for other clients, and meet our highly experienced Team who just love to design.